-If you cannot increase the engine speed
+If you cannot increase engine speed

-If the engine speed does not increase with the accelerator pedal depressed down, there may be a problem somewhere in your electronic throttle control system.
+If engine speed does not increase when the accelerator pedal is depressed, there may be a problem somewhere in the electronic throttle control system.

 At this time, vibration may occur.
 However, if you depress the accelerator pedal more firmly and slowly, you can drive your vehicle at low speeds.
 Have your vehicle checked by your Toyota dealer as soon as possible.